 I used my widest available lens, an 18mm, set my ISO to 100, aperture to F/10 and shutter speed to 20 seconds.
 I was trying to make a slightly under exposed image hoping that the lightning would strike sometime during the exposure.

 I took dozens of photos and caught three good strikes.
 I later used Adobe Photoshop to blend those photos together to make one final image.

-I hope you enjoy the video, if so please like and subscribe.
+I hope you enjoyed the video.
+If so, please like and subscribe to my YouTube channel.